Skip to content

 Is It Hard to Get Into Cossatot Community College of the University of Arkansas?
 Acceptance Rate & Requirements

 Cossatot Community College of the University of Arkansas, located in De Queen, Arkansas, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 51%.
+The graduation rate is roughly 51%.

 Can I Afford It?